walkawayy/TR1X/docs/tr2/README.md

 - fixed the audio not being in sync when Lara strikes the gong in Ice Palace
 - fixed sound settings resuming the music
 - fixed wrong default music volume (being very loud on some setups)
+- fixed flare sound effects not always playing when Lara is in shallow water

 #### Mods
 - added developer console (accessible with `/`, see [COMMANDS.md](COMMANDS.md) for details)